lukefleed/website/src/contents/Compressed-IntVec.md

 }
 ```

-This design ensures that there is no code duplication; the slice re-uses the access logic of the parent `FixedVec`.
+In this way there is no code duplication; the slice re-uses the access logic of the parent `FixedVec`.

-#### Slicing and Mutability
+### Slicing and Mutability

 For mutable slices (`V = &mut FixedVec<...>` ), we can provide mutable access to the slice's elements.
-The `at_mut` method on `FixedVecSlice` follows the same principle of index translation:
+We can easily implement the `at_mut` method on `FixedVecSlice` using the same principle of index translation:

 ```rust
 pub fn at_mut(&mut self, index: usize) -> Option<MutProxy<'_, T, W, E, B>> {